ChrisMM/tikibase/README.md

 _timeless wiki-like knowledge database_

-Tikibase is an extremely robust knowledge base designed to be usable for decades.
+Tikibase is a robust knowledge base designed to be usable for decades.

 - semi-structured text storage to model knowledge
 - links and backlinks